by Skinny Ms.

 Add chocolate chips, coconut milk, honey and salt, stir to combine.
 Cover and cook on low 2 hours without stirring.
 It's important that lid remain on during this 2 hours.

-After 2 hours, turn the slow cooker off, uncover, add vanilla and stir to combine ingredients.
+After 2 hours, turn the slow cooker off, uncover, add coconut oil and vanilla, stir to combine ingredients.
 Allow to cool in uncovered slow cooker, until fudge has reached room temperature...approximately 4 hours.
 Using a large spoon, stir vigorously for 5-10 minutes until it loses some the gloss.

-Lightly spray a 1 quart casserole dish with non-stick cooking spray.
+Lightly oil a 1 quart casserole dish.
 Pour fudge into dish, cover and refrigerate 4 hours or until firm.
 Cut into 10 pieces.
 This fudge is very rich and meant to be eaten on occasion as a treat.

 Note: Canned coconut milk can be found in the Asian or organic sections of most grocery stores.